An Unhinged History of American Publishing, Episode 5–Macmillan, or: where our mountains came from

 *

-Like the great Greek Alexander who lived before him, Alexander Macmillan apparently had the will to conquer.
+Like the great Greek Alexander who lived before him, Alexander Macmillan had the will to conquer.
 Following Daniel’s death, he expanded Macmillan’s publishing operations dramatically, opening up a new office in London, then the United States, then Canada and Australia and India.
 In other words, he made himself an empire.